Clock Tower, Hong Kong

 The Clock Tower is a landmark in Hong Kong.
 It is located on the southern shore of Tsim Sha Tsui, Kowloon.
 It is the only remnant of the original site of the former Kowloon station on the Kowloon–Canton Railway.
 Officially named Former Kowloon-Canton Railway Clock Tower (前九廣鐵路鐘樓), it is usually referred to as the Tsim Sha Tsui Clock Tower (尖沙咀鐘樓) for its location.

 Built out of red bricks and granite, the Clock Tower peaks at 44 metres, and is topped by a 7-metre lightning rod.
 The top of the tower can be reached by a wooden staircase located within.
 The interior of Clock Tower had previously been open for the visit but is currently closed for maintenance.
-The clock tower is located near Victoria Harbour at the foot of Salisbury Road.
+The clock tower is located near Victoria Harbour and near the western end of Salisbury Road.
 Another landmark, the Tsim Sha Tsui Ferry Pier, is located nearby.

 The tower has been listed as a declared monument in Hong Kong since 1990.

 History

 The plan of Kowloon-Canton Railway was realised in 1904 with its terminus in Tsim Sha Tsui.
 The terminus design was assigned to A. B. Hubback due, in part, to his experiences in designing Railway Terminus in the Straits Settlements, Malaya.
 The Kowloon-Canton Railway was inaugurated on 1 October 1910; however, construction of the station did not begin until 1913.
 A temporary station was used while the best site for the location of the station was determined, and work on sea walls and site formation on reclaimed land was completed.
 The onset of the First World War also resulted in delivery of materials required for the building being delayed, and construction was halted for some time.
 Part of the station, including the Clock Tower, was completed in 1915, and the whole station was opened on 28 March 1916.

+The bell was cast in 1919 by John Taylor & Co, a bell foundry located in Loughborough, Leicestershire, England.
+It arrived in Hong Kong in 1920.
 The Clock Tower reused the clock from the demolished Pedder Street Clock Tower.
 However, only one side had a clock, and it was not until 1920 that the remaining three sides of the Clock Tower were installed.
 They began operation on the afternoon of 22 March 1921, and have run ever since except during the Japanese occupation of Hong Kong during World War II.
 During the fighting before the occupation, the clock tower building sustained damage, leaving the marks of combat present to this day.